【捷運】Taiwan Cities MRT Guide

 🚂。🚋。🚋。🚋。🚋

-While the core experience is similar across MRT systems, Taiwan's MRT has some unique features that enhances your ride:
+While the core experience is similar across MRT systems, Taiwan's MRT has some unique features that enhance your ride:

 🚂。🚋。🚋。🚋。🚋